Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 2

 Biggest breakthrough: QB Patrick Mahomes.
-The Chiefs no longer have to go with some other team's cast-off at the most important position, as they did for most of their first 58 seasons.
+The Chiefs no longer have to go with some other team's castoff at the most important position, as they did for most of their first 58 seasons.
 With Mahomes at quarterback, the Chiefs have the look of a team that will contend for division and conference championships for years to come. -- Adam Teicher

 4. Los Angeles Rams (11-3)